Data can be entered on Form Steps, but what about entering data on a standard production step?

 The Camera widget allows the Player to take an image on a normal step.
 This widget will need an Image URL data type variable to store the image taken to an appropriate variable.
 Notably, the Aspect Ratio can also be adjusted within the Context Pane for this widget.

-Once configured, users will be able to take images from the Tulip Player without needing to be on a form step.
+Once configured, users will be able to take images from the Tulip Player without needing to use a Form Step.
+Within the Player, users can also "Flip" and "Rotate" live view from the camera.